The current ice age

 vastly improved if they were warmer.
 These regions contain large areas

-which represent potential envronments for living systems but which are
+which represent potential environments for living systems but which are

 currently largely uninhabited, due to adverse temperature